escodebar/trainings/slides.md

 Notes:
 * The goal of this meetup is to show what Git does when it is used, to allow you to choose when and how to use it
 * I don't will not impose a workflow, it's up to you how you use Git
-* My goal is to empower you to chose how you are going to use Git
+* My goal is to empower you to choose how you are going to use Git
 * This training covers theory for using Git, however brain muscle (training) is needed
 * If you want more training and need help, do not hesitate to contact me
-* Use and learn *all* the commands and ask yourself how they may help you improveing your workflows
+* Use and learn *all* the commands and ask yourself how they may help you improving your workflows
-* This meetup is made for people who did not use Git in depth before, but includes information for more experencied users
 * This meetup covers using Git when there is no *happy path*
-* Some parts of this training are rather technical and go deep into Git's internals
+* Some parts of this training are rather technical and go "deep" into Git's internals
 * It also introduces a method to learn Git by your own

 ---